llafuente/nema/README.md

 ## [Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameterObject)

-### x-nema-auto-injected / x-nema-header
+### x-nema-auto-injected

-Some parameter could be injected by a reverse proxy, those are useful for backend, but you don't want it in your front application, you could don't know it
+Some parameter could be injected by a reverse proxy / microgateway, those are useful for backend, but you don't want those in your front application.

-Headers and variable names have different naming requirements:
-* `nema` will use name as variable name (so no dashes)
-* `nema` will use x-nema-header as the header final name (could have dashes)

 ```
 paths: